gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 you, and here we are."
 She shook me gently.
 "Here we are!
 You should be excited!"

 I wiped my eyes.
 "I am.
 Oh, cherished, I am.
-I just..."
-I let out a shaky breath, which turned into something like a laugh.
+I just…" I let out a shaky breath, which turned into something like a laugh.
 "I just wasn't expecting it to happen *now*."